-29. Whereas, as the Court recalled in its Judgment of 4 December 1998 in the case concerning Fisheries Jurisdiction (Spain v.
-Canada), and whereas, as the Permanent Court held in its Judgment of 14 June 1938 in the Phosphates in Morocco case (Preliminary Objections), "it is recognized that, as a consequence of a condition of reciprocity stipulated in paragraph 2 of Article 36 of the Statute of the Court", any limitation ratione temporis attached by one of the Parties to its declaration of acceptance of the Court's jurisdiction "holds good as between the Parties" (Phosphates in Morocco, Judgment, 1938, P.C.I.J., Series A/B, No. 74, p.
-10); whereas, moreover, as the present Court noted in its Judgment of 11 June 1998 in the case concerning the Land and Maritime Boundary between Cameroon and Nigeria (Cameroon v.
-Nigeria), "[a]s early as 1952, it held in the case concerning Anglo-Iranian Oil Co. that, when declarations are made on condition of reciprocity, 'jurisdiction is conferred on the Court only to the extent to which the two Declarations coincide in conferring it' (I.C.J.
+- 24. Whereas Yugoslavia submitted no argument on this point; - 25.
+Whereas, given that Yugoslavia deposited its declaration of acceptance of the compulsory jurisdiction of the Court with the Secretaryand whereas, as the Court noted in its Judgment of 11 June 1998 in the case concerning the Land and Maritime Boundary between Cameroon and Nigeria (Cameroon v.
+Nigeria), "[a]s early as 1952, it held in the case concerning Anglo-Iranian Oil Co. that . . . 'jurisdiction is conferred on the Court only to the extent to which the [declarations made] coincide in conferring it' (I.C.J.
 Reports 1952, p.
 103)" (I.C.J.
 Reports 1998, p.
 298, para.
-43); and whereas it follows from the foregoing that the declarations made by the Parties under Article 36, paragraph 2, of the Statute do not constitute a basis on which the jurisdiction of the Court could prima facie be founded in this case;
+43); and whereas the declarations made by the Parties under Article 36, paragraph 2, of the Statute manifestly cannot constitute a basis of jurisdiction in the present case, even prima facie;